 Don Jr.’s Alleged Affair With Aubrey O’Day

 The Story: Donald Trump Jr., who was a judge on Celebrity Apprentice, reportedly had an affair with singer/contestant Aubrey O’Day.
-News of the affair broke last month when Trump Jr.’s wife filed for divorce.
+News of the affair broke in March 2018 when Trump Jr.’s wife filed for divorce.

 Cohen’s Role: Us Weekly was ready to expose the story in 2013, but Cohen reportedly killed it by threatening the tabloid’s reporters.
-The Wall Street Journal reported on Sunday:
+As the Wall Street Journal reported:

 The magazine, then owned by Wenner Media, had what staffers believed to be a solid source on the alleged affair by the younger Mr. Trump and called the Trump Organization for comment, according to the people involved in the matter.
 They received a call back from Mr. Cohen, who threatened legal action and became so irate that they muted the call while he spoke, one of these people said.